Micgreat/DevOps/Capstone-Projects/03.Bash_Script_for_Multiplication_Table/README.md

 1. Familiarize with windows Ubuntu as bash is a linux/unix language
 2. Implement using loops, user inputs and conditional logic.
 3. Use of comment for code quality and readability.
+4. Understand how to use variables to store user inputs and use them in calculations.

 ## Step 1: Implement the Functions